gilbertsolorzanoFS/AppDChangeManager/README.md

 ===========

-The AppDChangeManager solution allows users to select auto-discovery rules, custom-match rules and health-rule so that they can be transfered from on AppDynamics Application to another AppDynamics application.
+The AppDChangeManager solution allows users to select auto-discovery rules, custom-match rules and health-rule so that they can be transfered from one AppDynamics application to another AppDynamics application.
 This will help AppDynamics Administrators by reducing the work associated with updating configurations.
-The administrator just need to give users accesses to an AppDynamics application sandbox or any non-production AppDynamics application so that they can create health-rule, update auto-discovery rule and/or health-rules.
-The user then uses the Web UI, to create a change and add specific items to be transfered.
+The administrator just need to give users accesses to an AppDynamics application sandbox or any non-production AppDynamics application so that they can create their health-rules, update auto-discovery rules and/or health-rules.
+The user then uses the Web UI, to create a change and add specific requests for items to be transfered.
+The WebUI Administrators can then approve the change and execute the change.
+If they find a problem with the change the can also reject the change.
+Once the WebUI Administrator executes a change, the appropriate REST calls are made to export the items from the source controller.
+The exported XML is then written to a file as a backup.
+The solution will also attempt to export the item from the destination and save the XML into a file.
+Then the XML output from the source is used to in a REST call to post to the destination controller.
+Once the change operation is complete an AppDynamics' Event is posted to the destination controller listing the changes that took place.

 Requirements:
 ------------
 Requires ant to build the package
-Requires Apache Derby (Version 10.11.1.1 needed libraries provided) Requires Application server, tested with Tomcat server Requires Google's Gson utility,
+Requires Apache Derby (Version 10.11.1.1 needed libraries provided) Requires Application server, tested with Tomcat server Requires Google's Gson utility (provided)

 Building:
 --------